HCL-TECH-SOFTWARE/connections-automation/README.md

 * We tested with a single WAS node (DMGR, IHS, and Node agent co-located)
 * We tested with a proper distributed WAS (two separate WAS nodes, two separate IHSs behind internal load balancer, DMGR on a dedicated machine)
 * Kubernetes can be single node installation or any type of HA.
-Scaling is also supported by those scripts (you can add new masters or workers if you created your Kubernetes environment using those scripts in the first place).
+Scaling is also supported by those scripts (you can add new masters or workers if you created your Kubernetes environment using those scripts).

 ### Cache folders